gbdev/pandocs/content/Timer_Obscure_Behaviour.md

 set to 1, but this doesn\'t happen immediately.
 Timer interrupt is delayed 1 cycle (4 clocks) from the TIMA overflow.
 The TMA reload to TIMA is also delayed.
 For one cycle, after overflowing TIMA, the value in TIMA is 00h, not TMA.
+This happens only when an overflow happens, not when the upper bit goes from 1 to 0, it can\'t be done manually writing to TIMA, the timer has to increment itself.

 For example (SYS is the system internal counter divided by 4 for easier understanding, each increment of the graph is 1 cycle, not 1 clock):